Dev-GAF/daroca_mecanico/README.md

-# Projeto - DaRoça Mecânico
+# Project - DaRoça Mecânico (My First Project)

-Realizado em 2024, este programa foi desenvolvido para automatizar a criação de horários de trabalho de um mecânico, substituindo o processo manual de preenchimento em uma tabela Excel.
-O objetivo principal foi minimizar erros de digitação e aumentar a eficiência ao evitar o preenchimento manual.
+Completed in 2024, this program was developed to automate the creation of work schedules for a mechanic, replacing the manual process of filling out an Excel table.
+The main goal was to minimize typing errors and increase efficiency by avoiding manual entry.

-## TI129 - Prática Profissional I
+## TI129 - Professional Practice I

-## 🧑‍🎓 Integrantes
+## 🧑‍🎓 Team Members

 * Kauan Cabral (PO - Product Owner)
-* Guilherme Fortes (DS - Desenvolvedor de Sistemas; AS - Analista de Sistemas)
+* Guilherme Fortes (DS - Software Developer)
-* Lucas Proença (DS - Desenvolvedor de Sistemas)
+* Lucas Proença (DS - Software Developer)
-* Maria Julia (DS - Desenvolvedora de Sistemas)
+* Maria Julia (DS - Software Developer)

-## 📝 Descrição
+## 📝 Description

-O Projeto DaRoça Mecânico é uma ferramenta desenvolvida para otimizar o processo de criação de horários de mecânicos, evitando erros humanos e garantindo maior precisão e agilidade.
-O sistema foi implementado para facilitar a organização e o gerenciamento de agendas, automatizando tarefas que anteriormente eram feitas manualmente, como o preenchimento de horários e a gestão de disponibilidade.
+The DaRoça Mecânico Project is a tool developed to optimize the process of creating mechanic schedules, avoiding human errors and ensuring greater accuracy and speed.
+The system was implemented to facilitate the organization and management of schedules, automating tasks that were previously done manually, such as filling out hours and managing availability.

-## 👨‍💻 Tecnologias Utilizadas:
+## 👨‍💻 Technologies Used:

-* Python: Utilizado para criar a lógica do programa, que roda no terminal.
-O Python foi responsável por capturar os dados inseridos no terminal e enviá-los para o SQL Server.
+* Python: Used to create the logic of the program, which runs in the terminal.
+Python was responsible for capturing the data entered in the terminal and sending it to the SQL Server.
-* SQL Server: Os dados disponibilizados pelo professor estavam armazenados no banco de dados.
-O programa, rodando no terminal, recebe os dados inseridos pelo usuário e os armazena nas tabelas já criadas no SQL Server.
+* Microsoft SQL Server: The data provided by the teacher was stored in the database.
+The program, running in the terminal, receives the data entered by the user and stores it in the tables already created in SQL Server.

-## 🗃 Histórico de lançamentos
+## 🗃 Release History

-Versão    | Data       | O que há de novo
+Version    | Date       | What's New
 --------- | ---------  | ---------
-1.0       | 10/04/2024 | Primeira versão lançada, funcionalidades iniciais implementadas
+1.0       | 04/10/2024 | First version released, initial features implemented
 ...
-5.0       | 27/06/2024 | Entrega do Projeto
+5.0       | 06/27/2024 | Project delivery

-## 📋 Licença
+## 📋 License

-### Este projeto está licenciado sob a Licença MIT.
-Consulte o arquivo LICENSE para mais detalhes.
+### This project is licensed under the MIT License.
+See the LICENSE file for more details.